Aston Martin DBX Caught Inside And Out While Towing

 It may look like a small trailer, but it's actually a dynamometer.

 Prepare to cross off another automaker from the list of marques with SUV-free portfolios as Aston Martin will unveil the production-ready DBX in the months to come.
-It has been caught on camera by our spies once again, but this fresh batch of images is a bit more interesting as its shows a prototype carrying what looks like a trailer.
+It has been caught on camera by our spies once again, but this fresh batch of images is a bit more interesting as it shows a prototype carrying what looks like a trailer.

 However, the sides of the red box have the “Taylor Dynamometer” lettering, which is a Milwaukee-based company offering engine and chassis dynos, along with towing dynamometers like the one the DBX was hauling around.
 It means Aston Martin was evaluating the engine and a variety of parameters, such as the amount of power delivered to the wheels.
 The SUV was likely rocking AMG’s twin-turbo 4.0-liter V8, probably with somewhere in the region of 500 hp as seen in the DB11.